LunarTulip/CS389-hw2/README.md

 ![Requests/second vs. response time](plotteddata.svg)

 Mean response time remains near-constant right up until it undergoes a massive upward spike.
 That spike correponds to the time at which the program typically crashes due to server timeout.
-As discussed in Part 9, we hypothesize this structure to be a product of running the server and the benchmark on the same machine, and we hope to re-run our benchmark on a separate-from-the-server machine soon in order to acquire better data on what happens if the server, *running on its own*, is overloaded.
+As discussed in Part 9, we hypothesize this structure to be a product of running the server and the benchmark on the same machine.